DDSoftDennie/speaker/ToWrite.md

 ## The Importance of Providing Safety

-## Conspiracies, DeepFakes and ANTI-movements: 3 Lenses
+## Conspiracies, DeepFakes, and ANTI-movements: Three Perspectives

-- Truth seekers (the unlucky, the undereducated, the abandoned)
+- **Truth Seekers**: Often the marginalized, the undereducated, and the forgotten.
-- Conspiracy theory creators (AI, DeepFakes,digital cults)
+- **Conspiracy Theory Creators**: Leveraging AI, DeepFakes, and digital cults to spread misinformation.
-- Society (the media, the government, the mass, the IT-people)
+- **Society**: Including the media, the government, the masses, and IT professionals.

-## GenAI to foster disability inclusion and disrupt the disability-divide

 ## Markdown, Github & CoPilot: A new way to journal (business) life